Aviation - London (Bar)

 Well regarded by peers, Calver maintains a reputation for his expertise in aviation insurance matters.
 He is frequently involved in international arbitrations representing the interests of insurers.

-Expertise: "A brilliant lawyer who is an automatic choice for insurance work."
+Strengths: "A brilliant lawyer who is an automatic choice for insurance work."

 Andrew Lydiard QC